Roland Brener: Life

 Brener was born Roland Albert Brener on February 22, 1942, in Johannesburg.
-He studied art at Saint Martin's School of Art under Anthony Caro.
+He studied art at Saint Martin's School of Art with Anthony Caro.
 He completed his academic training in 1965, and in 1967, Brener was one of the founders of the Stockwell Depot, a studio and exhibition space occupying part of a disused brewery in south London.

-Brener taught at Saint Martin's, at the University of California, Santa Barbara and at the University of Iowa before being appointed Associate Professor at the University of Victoria in 1974.
+Brener taught at Saint Martin's, at the University of California, Santa Barbara and at the University of Iowa before being appointed Associate Professor at the University of Victoria in British Columbia in 1974.
 He retired from teaching in 1997 and continued to live and work in Victoria, British Columbia, Canada until his death in 2006.

 Work

 Brener's early practice grew from the formalist innovations of his contemporaries at Saint Martin's.
-During the 1980s his work developed a more playful individuality as he began to incorporate consumer items, most often toys, and experiment with kinetic sculpture driven by electronic motors or computers.
-In his later work he began to use the computer as a design tool to produce fantastical distortions of everyday images and objects which were then fabricated in wood or synthetic materials.
+During the 1980s, his work developed a more playful individuality as he began to incorporate consumer items, most often toys, and experiment with kinetic sculpture driven by electronic motors or computers.
+In his later work, he began to use the computer as a design tool to produce fantastical distortions of everyday images and objects, which were then fabricated in wood or synthetic materials.